VR51/host-flash/README.md

 # Portability

 Host Flash will run in many Debian (and probably non Debian) environments like Ubuntu, Kubuntu and Debian.
-It should work on rooted Androids too.
+It should work on rooted Android devices, though full BusyBox or ToyBox needs to be installed into Android with a few additional shell scripts (it is easier to compile the hosts file on a full Linux machine then transfer it to Android).

 Saved Quick Run settings will work independently of the host they were configured on.
 If you want to reuse the settings, just move the Host Flash directory to any other system and any saved settings will be migrated too.